Fam62/alx-zero_day/0x03-git/README.md

 ### Project 1: Code Wizardry

 A command-line tool that automates repetitive tasks and boosts productivity.
-With Code Wizardry, you can focus on the fun part of coding and let the tool handle the rest.
+With Code Wizardry, you can focus on the fun part of coding.

-### Project 2: Pixel Painter

-Express your creativity with Pixel Painter!
-This web app lets you create stunning digital art one pixel at a time.
-It's a perfect blend of coding and artistry.

-## Current Focus

-I'm currently diving deep into machine learning.
-From training models to exploring neural networks, I'm excited to see how AI can reshape our world.